Office Phone: (540) 432-4027

 “My experiences as a university administrator, adjunct faculty, and adult learner have fueled my passion to promote continuing education and help students—particularly adult and non-traditional populations—achieve their goals.”

 Travis first came to EMU in 2007 as a student in the Adult Degree Completion Program (ADCP).
-After earning his Bachelor of Science in management and organizational development (2008), Travis left a banking career of over ten years to serve as the ADCP’s admissions and marketing representative.
+After earning his Bachelor of Science in management and organizational development (2008), Travis left a banking career of ten years to serve as the ADCP’s admissions and marketing representative.

 With the start of the 2016-17 academic year, Travis began teaching Principles of Marketing for the Department of Business and Economics and continues in this role to date.
 Travis is a native of Page County, Virginia and currently lives in Harrisonburg with his husband, Jeff, a deputy clerk for the Harrisonburg-Rockingham Circuit Court.

 A.A.S., Blue Ridge Community College (2007)

 B.S., Eastern Mennonite University (2008)